mmastrac/blaze/crates/ssu/SSU.md

 - `=!a@` ("OK")
 - `=!a<x>` ("failed to enable")

+Expected Responses:

+When receiving a Probe, respond with a Probe message indicating current state(`!AAB` for enabled, `!BAB` for enabled with sessions).
+The terminal side will respond with a Report acknowledging Probe: `=!a@` ("OK").

-If the remote side has live sessions, the local side should send `;` to request a session restore.
+If the remote side has live sessions, the terminal side should send `;` to request a session restore.

+---

 ### Open session